ThangPM/openreview_stats/README.md

 **TLDR**: *We collected [review scores](https://docs.google.com/spreadsheets/d/1OhSK5jimCyPNtpOmO05vB547X6LhVmsklKgi3p_4WUc/edit?usp=sharing) of the Dataset and Benchmark track for NeurIPS which has just been organized since 2021.*

-If you are interested or have some ideas to improve this project, please feel free to reach out to me (Thang Pham) at [thangpham@auburn.edu](thangpham@auburn.edu).
+If you are interested or have some ideas to improve this project, please see the [open issues](https://github.com/ThangPM/openreview_stats/issues) for a full list of proposed features (and known issues) or feel free to reach out to me (Thang Pham) at [thangpham@auburn.edu](thangpham@auburn.edu).

 ### Prerequisites